Vitasoy

 Vitasoy (維他奶) is a Hong Kong beverage company.
 It hosts a brand of beverages and desserts named Vita.
 Founded in 1940, it now operates under the Vitasoy International Holdings Limited.
 Its headquarters are in Tuen Mun, New Territories, Hong Kong.

 Vitasoy products were centred on the high-protein soy milk drink that the company first produced.
 Over the years the company expanded into a wider variety of beverages.
 Some of them (such as fruit juice, milk, tea, soft drinks, water, and tofu) were given the derivative brand name "Vita".

 Vitaland Services Limited was founded in 1991.
 It specialises in the operation of the tuck shops in Hong Kong primary and secondary schools and the canteen business.
 "Vitasoy" also established "Hong Kong Gourmet" in 2001 to provide catering services to primary and secondary schools, and meetings.

 History

 Founder

-Vitasoy was founded by Dr. Lo Kwee-seong (1910–1995) on 9 March 1940 in Hong Kong with door-to-door delivery of soy milk, selected as a product because many Chinese people are lactose intolerant.
+Vitasoy was founded by Lo Kwee-seong (1910–1995) on 9 March 1940 in Hong Kong with door-to-door delivery of soy milk, selected as a product because many Chinese people are lactose intolerant.
 The company ceased operations from 1941 to 1945 during the Japanese occupation of Hong Kong.
 It re-emerged after the war ended.

 The soy milk was first delivered to people's homes on bicycle, but then began selling through retail outlets.
 By 1950, with sales increasing, Vitasoy established a new factory.
 In 1953, it adopted a sterilisation technology enabling the drinks to be stored without refrigeration.
 In 1975, Vitasoy became the first Hong Kong company to introduce Tetra Pak packaging technology for drinks production.
 This involves UHT (ultra-heat treatment) sterilisation of the product and packaging in aseptic cartons so the drink could be kept for months without refrigeration.